drachenwald/dun-in-mara/events/2024/crown/travel.md

 carriers.

 There are a number of coaches to Belfast that leave from Dublin Airport;
 see "by bus" below.
+These services run comfortable buses, often with USB power, and take about 1h50m to reach Belfast.
 You can also travel into Dublin City Centre and then proceed by bus or rail.

 You can also hire a car at Dublin Airport, though if you do so, check that you are allowed to take it across the border to